syncfusion-content/xamarin-docs/Xamarin/SfAutoComplete/Maximum-display-item-with-Expander.md

 ---
 # Maximum Display Item with Expander

-Restrict the number of suggestions displayed and have the remaining items loaded by selecting LoadMore.
-We can also set the maximum suggestion to be displayed using LoadMore method.
+Restrict the number of suggestions displayed and have the remaining items loaded by selecting LoadMore.We can restrict maximum suggestion to be displayed with the `MaximumSuggestion` property.
 We can set the desire text for the displaying the Load more text with the property `LoadMoreText`.

 {% tabs %}